Loyola College Prep: History and Jesuit Origins

-Originally a high school for boys, St. John Berchmans College opened on November 2, 1902, by the Rev. John Francis O'Connor, S.J.
+Originally a high school for boys, St. John Berchmans College opened on November 3, 1902, by the Rev. John Francis O'Connor, S.J.
 (1848 - 1911), of the New Orleans Province of the Society of Jesus (Jesuits).
 At that time, high school classes and the first two years of college were offered.
 O'Connor was invited by Bishop Anthony Durier of the Diocese of Natchitoches to establish a new church and a high school for boys in Shreveport.
-The school was first located on the north side of the 1500 block of Texas Avenue, and moved to its present location on Jordan Street in 1938 simply as St. John’s High School.
+The school was first located at 1564 Texas Avenue (see 1909 Sanborn Fire Insurance map (lower right corner)), and moved to its present location on Jordan Street in 1929.
+The school was housed in various buildings on Jordan Street until it moved into the present building (at 921 Jordan), constructed partly in 1938 and completed in 1949.
+In 1941, the name changed to St. John's High School.
 It was a full-time military school during the World War II years.
 In order to bolster awareness of its independence from the grade school and Catholic Parish of the same name, as well as to honor the long-standing service of the Jesuits, the number of which peaked at the school in the 1950s, St John's name was changed in 1960 to Jesuit High School of Shreveport while Rev. Charles A. Leininger, S.J.
 (1924 - 2018), was principal.
 Leininger served in that role from 1955 to 1965.

 By the mid-1960s there was a growing concern among the Jesuits over the falling number of recruits to the Order.
 Consequently, the New Orleans Province couldn’t expect to continue fully staffing all its Jesuit schools with priests in the future.
 The only way to keep the schools open was to hire more lay teachers.
 In 1969, the Jesuits announced that due to these manpower shortages as well as financial struggles, Jesuit High School in Shreveport would close the following year.
-The driving forces for keeping the school alive during this period were largely provided by a small group of local Catholic lay men and women, as well as clergy, among them, Arthur R. Carmody, Jr. (1928 - 2021), who was a prominent Shreveport trial lawyer, J. Robert Welsh (1901 - 1990), a local businessman and civic leader, and his son, Rev. John Robert "Jack" Welsh, S. J. (1926 - 2005).
+The driving forces for keeping the school alive during this period were largely provided by a small group of local Catholic lay men and women, as well as clergy.
 The Jesuit High School of Shreveport Corporation was formed, which negotiated a plan that contractually allowed the Jesuits to maintain academic and religious oversight of the school while a newly established board of trustees, presided over until 1977 by J. Robert Welsh and subsequently by Carmody, took over fiduciary responsibility, taking ownership of the land, buildings, and furnishings, and thereby assuming the school's debt.